Sorry, you need to enable JavaScript to visit this website.

 Please note that DCHR-CLD courses are subject to changes and cancellations without prior notice.

-Building High Performing Team (Course Number: 0920W) **In-Person**
+Building High Performing Team (Course Number: 0920W) **Online**

 1:00 PM – 4:00 PM